How is Zeffy free?

 7 Steps to Obtain a 501(c)(9) Status

-Before starting a 501(c)(9) VEBA, ensure your organization meets the eligibility criteria outlined above.
+Before starting a 501(c)(9) VEBA, ensure your organization meets the above eligibility criteria.
 Familiarize yourself with these requirements to lay a strong foundation for your VEBA.

 Determine the specific benefits your VEBA will cover before establishing your 501(c)(9) organization.
 These may include health benefits, severance pay, disability benefits, and life insurance.
 Clearly outline these benefits in your plan to ensure transparency and understanding among your members.